 Managing Director/Chief Partnerships Officer

 Thomas is an Unreasonable Mentor.
-Thomas has participated in 4 programs, including Virtual 2020 Programs, and has advised over 45 Unreasonable companies.
+Thomas has participated in 5 programs, including Unreasonable Impact UK & Europe 2022 (Nov - Dec), and has advised over 57 Unreasonable companies.

-Thomas Debass currently serves as the Managing Director of the Office of Global Partnerships at the U.S. Department of State.
-He is responsible for providing thought leadership on partnerships related to economic growth, global finance, entrepreneurship, and innovation.
-Thomas has played a leading role in promoting and institutionalizing the role of public private partnerships as a tool for advancing foreign policy and development objectives.
-He regularly gives lectures and talks about the intersection of tech, policy, business, and society.
-He is the 2020 Samuel J. Heyman Service for America Medal Finalist.
+Thomas Debass currently serves as Chief Partnerships Officer at the U.S. Department of State.
+Thomas leads the Department’s private sector engagement efforts and provides thought leadership on partnerships related to economic growth, global finance, entrepreneurship, and innovation.
+Thomas has played a leading role in promoting and institutionalizing the role of public-private partnerships as a tool for advancing foreign policy and development objectives.
+Thomas is also an adjunct professor at George Washington University teaching graduate courses in strategic foresight, startups, and strategy.